-7 types of advisers
+7 types of advisors

 1. Customer service representative

-You can often find this type of adviser at the financial institution where you have an account or loan.
+You can often find this type of advisor at the financial institution where you have an account or loan.
 They usually help with one-time decisions, such as choosing a bank account or credit card.
 They can also help you compare loan or mortgage options.
 And they may provide advice on short-term investment products such as savings bonds and GICs.

 Customer service representatives usually get a salary from the financial institution where they work, so there’s no direct cost to you for their advice.
 But the cost of this advice is built into your service fees or the cost of your investment.
-And these types of advisers can only recommend products sold by the financial institution they work for.
+And these types of advisors can only recommend products sold by the financial institution they work for.

 2. Personal banker